h0x7b/PSSyslog/README.md

 How to use it ?
 ===============
-You can just dot source the script in your own script and then usage is like this :
+You can just dot source the script in your own script and then usage is like this:

 $syslogClient = Create-SyslogClient "yourserver" 514

 "Simple message" | Send-SyslogMessage $syslogClient user Information